Ultihamed/Javascript_Notes/JavaScript Core/6_ES6_and_Beyond.md

     ```

 - In the constructor, `super` automatically refers to the **parent constructor**.
 In a method, it refers to the **parent object**, such that you can then make a property/method access off it. `Bar extends Foo` of course means to like the `[[Prototype]]` of `Bar.prototype` to `Foo.prototype`.
+- `super` is not limited to `class` declarations.
+It also works in object literals.